The Krankies

 The Krankies are a Scottish comedy duo who enjoyed success as a cabaret act in the 1970s and on television in the 1980s, featuring in their own television shows and making pop records.
 Since this period, they have also regularly appeared in pantomime.
-The duo comprises wife Janette Tough and her husband Ian.
+The duo comprises Janette Tough (née Anderson) and her husband Ian.
 As the Krankies they portray schoolboy Wee Jimmy Krankie (Janette), and paternal figure Ian Krankie (Ian), though in their comedy act they also portray other characters.
-Beginning in the 1990s, they regularly appeared as The Krankies in episodes of the BBC comedy series French and Saunders.
+Beginning in the 1990s, they regularly appeared as the Krankies in episodes of the BBC comedy series French and Saunders.
 Wee Jimmy Krankie often used the catchphrase exclamation "Fandabidozi!"

 Biographies

-Janette was born on 16 May 1947 in Queenzieburn, North Lanarkshire, Scotland, and Ian on 26 March 1947 in Clydebank, Dunbartonshire.
-The two met in 1966, and were married in 1969.
+Janette Anderson was born on 16 May 1947 in Queenzieburn, North Lanarkshire, Scotland, and Ian Tough on 26 March 1947 in Clydebank, Dunbartonshire.
+The two met in 1967, and were married in 1969.

 Career

 The Krankies began their career as a comedy duo performing as various characters and working the comedy circuit.
 In 1978, they got their big break when they were given a spot on the Royal Variety Performance.